Ques 1: Define nutrition. What are the different modes of nutrition?

 Ques 8: Name the parts of the digestive system of a grasshopper.

-Ans: The parts of digestive system of a grasshopper are pharynx, salivary glands, hepatic caeca, malpighian tubules, ileum, colon, rectum and anus.
+Ans: The parts of the digestive system of a grasshopper are the Mouth, Salivary glands, Esophagus, Crop, Gizzard, Stomach, Intestines, Rectum, and Anus.

 Ques 9: What are the functions of the liver and the pancreas?

 Ans: The liver secretes bile, which contains bile pigments and bile salts.
-The bile secreted by the liver cells is normally stored in the gall bladder, until needed in the duodenum.
-Pancreas lie parallel to and beneath the stomach.
+The bile secreted by the liver cells is normally stored in the gall bladder until needed in the duodenum.
+The pancreas lies parallel to and beneath the stomach.
 It is a large gland, which secretes digestive enzymes as well as the hormones, insulin and glucagons.
-Both bile and pancreatic juice enter duodenum through a common duct.
+Both bile and pancreatic juice enter the duodenum through a common duct.
 Bile emulsifies fat present in the food.
 Pancreatic juice contains trypsin, for digesting proteins and pancreatic amylase for the breakdown of starch.

 Ques 11: How is respiration different from breathing?